 When you can answer the above questions and create your buyer personas, you can more effectively build a marketing strategy that directly caters to your ideal customer.

-It’s also important to note that the buyer personas you develop a few years ago or even last year may no longer be relevant today.
+It’s also important to note that the buyer personas you developed a few years ago or even last year may no longer be relevant today.
 Consumer demands can shift drastically as a result of environmental, economic, or social changes, or even just due to the emergence of new trends.
+In 2023, you definitely need to focus on how the economic hardships changed your customer's priorities and needs.

 That’s why continuous research and data collection is a critical component of building your marketing strategy.
 There are many ways to collect the information you require, but one of the best ways today is via social media channels (which, incidentally, should also be part of your marketing strategy).